Summer 2026

 About this project

-The reason for this project is the following: during the last 24 years, since 2002, I have taught the Harvard summer multi-variable calculus course.
-The summer classes 2026 have just started and the ever younger kids are already roaming the campus.
-I still remember a great time from last year 2025 or 2 years ago.
-I did not continue to teach summer School this summer, as the Summer school has made substantial changes to the course, like having it team taught, have an online option and increase the number of class hours from 42 hours to 60 hours.
-I have team taught for 26 years here during the semester (led the large math 21a course last time in 2019 and the large math 21b course last time in Spring 2018).
-The effort is much higher, in particular for coordinating the different parts, requiring regular meetings for example.
-It was also structured so that the course head decides about the material, the level of difficulty for homework and exams and make the call for grades.
-And our semester course reach about 42 hours class-time, not 60.
+To the reason for this project: for the last 24 years, I have taught the Harvard summer multi-variable calculus course.
+The summer classes 2026 have just started.
+The summer course 2025 or and 2024 are still fresh in memory.
+I did not continue to teach summer this summer, as the school has made substantial changes to the course, like having it team taught, have an online option (eventually scraped) and increase the number of class hours from 42 to 60 hours.
+I have team taught for 26 years here during the semester (led the large math 21a course last time in 2019 and math 21b course last in Spring 2018).
+The effort is much higher, due to coordination and meetings etc. The current set-up would have absorbed the summer.
+In the past, the time effort could be kept under 40 hours per week, allowing an other 40 hours for research.
+Of course, I'm sad about not teaching this summer as I loved the summer course setup as it had been.
+I learned several times during my life that seemingly unfortunate circumstances can open up opportunities.
+In this case, I entertain myself with this ``topic course".
+Of course, I'm happy if somebody should find this useful.
+I'm also happy to get feedback.

 Edi Schmid was a gentle teacher (and teaching in the same school than my father).
-He introduced me to infinity, when I was maybe 8 years old: he took a sheet of paper and sketched a bed in which the figure 8 was lying, so that it looked like the symbol for infinity.
+He introduced me to infinity, when I was maybe 8 years old: he took a sheet of paper and sketched a bed in which the figure 8 was seeping, so that it looked like the symbol for infinity.
 He took the pencil and traced the figure eight again and again and again: "This is infinity", he said "It sleeps for ever".